art-w/varray/README.md

   growth is pretty tight.
 In particular for k=2, the O(√N) memory overhead is optimal if random access and `push_back` are to be O(1).

-If you only care about random access and resizing at the right end with `{push,pop}_back`, then you should prefer one of the existing libraries (in alphabetical order) : [BatDynArray] from Batteries, [CCVector] from Containers, [RES] as a standalone library or even [vector] as a single module.
+If you only care about fast random access and resizing at the right end with `{push,pop}_back`, then the pre-existing libraries provide smaller constant factors : (in alphabetical order) [BatDynArray] from Batteries, [CCVector] from Containers, [RES] as a standalone library or even [vector] as a single module.

 [Tiered Vectors: Efficient Dynamic Arrays for Rank-Based Sequences]: https://www.ics.uci.edu/~goodrich/pubs/wads99.pdf
 [Online Documentation]: https://art-w.github.io/varray/varray